-'To bear acorns at their summit, and bees in the middle; And the sheep are bowed down with the weight of their fleeces,'
+To hear acorns at their summit, and bees I the middle; And the sheep the bowed down bowed the with the their fleeces.

-'As the fame of some blameless king who, like a god, Maintains justice; to whom the black earth brings forth Wheat and barley, whose trees are bowed with fruit, And his sheep never fail to bear, and the sea gives him fish.'
+As the fame of some blameless king who, like a god, Maintains justice to whom the black earth brings forth Wheat and barley, whose trees are bowed with fruit, And his sheep never fail to bear, and the sea gives him fish.